r0b1n1sl4m/Peasy-Note/readme.md

 > - Custom password reseting and changing process
 > - Approach to replace flask-restful
 > - Built to implement with Mobile & AngularJS Application in future
+> - A video series will be available soon

 Features
 --